Microcurrent Facial in Scottsdale, AZ 85260

 Medically reviewed byDr.
 Natalya Borakowski, NMDFounder, Desert Bloom Skincare

 “Microcurrent re-educates the muscular foundation of the face — the same foundation that determines how every other aesthetic treatment performs.
-I recommend it to patients who want to optimize their results, whether they are considering injectables, threads, or simply want to age well without surgery.”
+I recommend it to clients who want to optimize their results, whether they are considering injectables, threads, or simply want to age well without surgery.”

 Frequently asked questions